 More than 25% of people with ALS report the following symptoms:2

 - Dysphagia (difficulty swallowing)

 Dysphagia causes patients to experience difficulty ingesting the necessary nutrients.
-The low-calorie intake caused by dysphagia may negatively affect their body weight, muscle volume, and overall health.
+The low-calorie intake caused by dysphagia may negatively affect their body weight, muscle volume, and overall health and hamper nutrition.
 Approximately 85% of those combating ALS will experience this symptom during the disease progression, although it typically occurs only during the late stages.3

 Dysphagia is not the only ALS symptom that may have notorious adverse effects on a patient’s weight.
 The disease also tends to cause hypermetabolism, defined by a substantial boost in resting energy expenditure compared with predicted resting energy expenditure.4 Much like patients with trouble chewing and swallowing do, those living with ALS who present hypermetabolism may need a high-energy ALS diet to prevent malnutrition.5